kohlkopf/kohlkopf.github.io/index.md

 # Hello
 ### My name is Kohl Kinning.
 I am...

 ...an agile and flexible biologist with multidisciplinary interest and  experience in Biology, Computer Science, and their practical combination.
 Efficient and comfortable in fast paced environments.
 Proactive self-starter with excellent relationship building skills.
 Passionate to learn new skills in diverse areas.
-Interested in obtaining an internship in industry or academic setting.
+Driven to discover novel and creative applications of existing tools.

 ## Education
 ---

-2017-2018 (expected)
+2017-2018
+:   **Master of Science, Biology** / *University of Oregon*

-:   **Bioinformatics and Applied Genomics Master's Program** / *University of Oregon*
+    **Bioinformatics and Applied Genomics Master's Program**

     *Research project: Single Cell Analysis of the Olfactory Epithelium*